rachmann-alexander/sixthinkingchatbots/README.md

 # How to use
 1. (If necessary, read [this wikipedia page](https://en.wikipedia.org/wiki/Six_Thinking_Hats) to understand Six Thinking Hats)
-2. Checkout sixthinkingchatbots.py
+2. Checkout repository
-3. Create a file config.py and define variable API_KEY='your-api-key'
+3. Create a file config.py and define variable API_KEY='your-api-key' such as
-4. Change problem statement in line 150-154 to your own problem statement.
+> API_KEY = "your-secret-api-key"
+4. Create file runtime.py or any other name, such as
+> from config import API_KEY
+> from sixthinkingchatbots import SixThinkingChatbots
+> problemStatement = 'This is the problem statement.'
+> idea = SixThinkingChatbots(problemStatement, "idea")
+> print(idea.exportToMd())
-5. See result as a string (please, be patient; there is a built-in delay callChatGPT(), to not-freak out OpenAI).
+5. Run.
+See result as a string (please, be patient; there is a built-in delay callChatGPT(), to not-freak out OpenAI).